Mexico's Mayan Trail

 • Tours of Mexico City, Puebla, Oaxaca, San Cristobal and Campeche

-• Visits to the ruins of Teotihuacan; Monte Alban; Tule Tree, Mitla & Teotitlan Del Valle; San Juan Chamula; Zinacantan; ruins of Palenque; Kabah & Uxmal; Convent of San Antonio de Padua; Chichen Itza
+• Visits to the ruins of Teotihuacan; Monte Alban; Tule Tree, Mitla & Teotitlan del Valle; San Juan Chamula; Zinacantan; ruins of Palenque; Kabah & Uxmal; Convent of San Antonio de Padua; Chichen Itza and Cenote Dzitnup

 • Sumidero Canyon boat cruise